Mayonnaisu/manga-image-translator/my_tools/docs/README.md

 > - Use Q keypress to properly stop `MIT-web-launcher.ps1`, preventing the terminal from getting closed before cleaning up `result` folder.
 > - <mark>Add XPU (Intel GPU) support.
 Currently, it's still untested and its integration may break some other things, like [AttributeError: module 'torch.backends' has no attribute 'xpu'](https://github.com/Mayonnaisu/manga-image-translator/commit/b6a82830357f06fb93519f32a2602db4c4f92f1b).
 If you encounter any error, feel free to create an [issue about it](https://github.com/Mayonnaisu/manga-image-translator/issues).
 I will try my best to fix it.</mark>
 > - <mark>Improve `MIT-updater.ps1` and remove `MIT-update-content.ps1`.
 As the number of modified files increases, I decided to just download all files from the repo as .zip file.
 Unfortunately, in some locations, downloading from GitHub can be extremely slow, so it's recommened to use VPN/proxy when updating.</mark>
 > - <mark>Integrate the use of `settings.json` to make the launcher-related settings convenient to change and unaltered by the update.
-This also eliminates the need to modify MIT commands and codes in every launcher when using GPU Mode.</mark>
+This also eliminates the need to modify MIT commands and codes in every launcher when using GPU Mode.
+However, since it's excluded from the update, you need to download [`settings.json`](https://github.com/Mayonnaisu/manga-image-translator/blob/main/my_tools/settings.json) manually.</mark>

 > [!WARNING]
 > This updater will replace the old files with the newer ones, so make sure to back up the files you want to keep first.